-There are about 5 million people in the US who were bitten by dogs each year and half of those who are injured are children that is according to the Center for Disease Control and statistics.
+There are about 5 million people in the US who are bitten by dogs each year and half of those who are injured are children that is according to the Centers for Disease Control and statistics.
 Although Pittsburgh is a town that allows dogs to roam with their owners freely, not all know how to act responsibly.

 The figures on cases of dog bites are astonishing as only about 800,00 of these victims seek medical treatment for the wounds, and about 386,000 of them requires emergency medical treatment.
-About 16 people died each year from dog bites.
+About 16 people die each year.
 However, these figures do not include other effects of animal attacks like psychological trauma.

-Although some may treat dog bite as a simple fact of life, it can be severe.
+Although some may treat dog bites as a simple fact of life, they can be severe.
 Dog bites encompass dogs of any breed.
-It can be anything between nips to a full-blown attack that leaves a severe injury.
+It can be anything from nips to a full-blown attack that leaves a severe injury.

 Pittsburgh Dog Bite Attorney on Getting Compensation